Support And Guidance For Your Central Ohio Child Custody Agreement

 Why is establishing paternity so important?

-Paternity can be established voluntarily when both parents agree by signing an Acknowledgment of Paternity Affidavit.
+Paternity can be established voluntarily when both parties agree by signing an Acknowledgment of Paternity Affidavit.
 If there’s any uncertainty or dispute, the court may order genetic testing to determine biological parentage.
 Once confirmed, the court can issue orders for custody, visitation, and child support based on the child’s best interests.

 How is paternity established in Ohio?